How do I switch to XT?

 The biggest and most intractable disagreement is about the block size: the XT community believes the block size must grow in order to support Bitcoin's expanding user base.
 The Bitcoin Core project has made no move towards increasing the limit, in order to incentivise the creation and use of alternative, non-block chain based financial systems such as the so-called Lightning network.
 This is an irreconcilable difference of vision that has proven impossible to surmount.

 Additionally, the Bitcoin Core developers have made statements that imply they no longer care about unconfirmed transactions or lightweight peer to peer wallets, although both are relied upon by many users.
-It is unclear that these features will remain viable without a fork.
+Without the Bitcoin Cash fork these features would not have remained viable.

 The final area of disagreement is around how decisions are made.
 Bitcoin Core has no process for resolving disagreements amongst its developers or defining who those developers actually are.